Azure to Azure replication architecture

 This article describes the architecture used when you replicate, fail over, and recover Azure virtual machines (VMs) between Azure regions, using the Azure Site Recovery service.

 The following graphic provides a high-level view of an Azure VM environment in a specific region (in this example, the East US location).
 In an Azure VM environment:

-- Apps can be running on VMs with disks spread across storage accounts.
+- Apps can be running on VMs with managed disks or non-managed disks spread across storage accounts.

 - The VMs can be included in one or more subnets within a virtual network.